 Yanking his blade from the dead man’s esophagus, Aaron looked over to find Valerie standing by a pile of legionaries corpses, covered from head to toe in blood.

 “How many of them did you kill, Valerie?”
-Aaron asked, wiping his claymore clean.
+Aaron asked, wiping his claymore clean of blood and bits of flesh.

 “Uhm… it was kind of a rush, so I don’t really remember.
 But I remember some running away after I killed the first three.
 Should we go after them?”

 “Don’t bother.
-It doesn’t matter if any got away… look around.”
+It doesn’t even matter if any got away… look around.”

 She did.
 And what she found was that every house around them had shone with lantern light through the windows.
-A few terrified faces peeked at them.
-The sounds of nails pounding into wood began filling the air as the people of Tellum began boarding up their homes.
+A few terrified faces peeked at them, and the sounds of nails pounding into wood began filling the air as the people of Tellum began boarding up their homes.

 “Unless we’re planning on killing the entire village, what happened here tonight will get out.
 There’s no helping that.”